tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Example: ``box.execute([[SELECT TYPEOF(LENGTH(?));]],{x})`` is 'string'. |br|
 * When possible data types are any other scalar data type, SCALAR is default. |br|
 Example: ``box.execute([[SELECT TYPEOF(GREATEST(?,5));]],{x})`` is 'scalar'. |br|
+* When possible data type is a non-scalar data type, such as ARRAY, result is undefined. |br|
 * Otherwise, there is no default. |br|
 Example: ``box.execute([[SELECT TYPEOF(LIKELY(?));]],{x})`` is the name of one of the primitive data types.